surprisedpika/hubble/README.md

 Additionally, each key is given a `.pressed` class when the key is pressed.

+### Controllers

+Currently, the only supported controller is the Nintendo Switch Pro Controller.
+Set the "controller" key to "switch_pro" in layout.json to enable controller polling.

+Due to control sticks being analog, they are seperately handled.
+Any key can access the custom properties `--l-stick-x`, `--l-stick-y`, `--r-stick-x`, and `--r-stick-y`.
+These values are all floats ranging from -1 to 1 (the exact maximum and minimum depend on hardware and calibration, some testing is required). -1, -1 is at the top left (on most control sticks `sqrt(x * x + y * y)` will not exceed `sqrt(2)`).

+## Styling

+The `.global` class can be used to style the div which wraps around all keys (for example, setting the background colour).

+If you wish to use any external files in the styling, those files must either be uploaded to the internet, or converted to use the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme).

+If you wish for an element that is not a key, for additional styling, you can pass an empty array to `keys`, or only pass classes that do not style `.pressed`.

 The default styles for a key are as follows:

 ```css